stormlovetao/xQTLimp/README.md

     wget $prefix$chr$suffix  $prefix$chr$suffix.tbi ;
 done
 ```
-The genotype reference VCF files should be separated by chromosomes, and named in the format of 'chr.*N*.XXX.vcf.gz' within a folder. *N* represents for chromosome number, for example 1~26 (X->23, Y->24, XY (Pseudo-autosomal region of X) ->25, MT (Mitochondrial) ->26); XXX represents for any user defined string.
-Other domain should be freezed in required format.
-See *Tricks* if you do not want to change your file name. </br>
+The genotype reference VCF files should be separated by chromosomes, and named in the format of 'chr.*N*.XXX.vcf.gz' within a folder. *N* represents for chromosome number (interger), for example 1~26 (X->23, Y->24, XY (Pseudo-autosomal region of X) ->25, MT (Mitochondrial) ->26); XXX represents for any user defined string.
+Other domain should be freezed in required format. </br>
 </br>

 *Notes:* To get better performance and accuracy, we recommend the users to preprocess the genotype reference VCF files.
-For example, keeping only samples of EUR population if the input xQTL statistics are from subjects of European ancestry, or/and filtering rare and non-biallelic variants since most of the current xQTL studies still focus on common variants due to limited sample size.
+For example, keeping only samples of EUR population if the input xQTL statistics are derived from subjects of European ancestry, or/and filtering rare and non-biallelic variants since most of the current xQTL studies still focus on common variants due to limited sample size.
 The example source codes with *[VCFtools](https://github.com/vcftools/vcftools)* are as follows:

 ```bash
 for chr in {1..22} ; do